 The Group prepares cash flow forecasts derived from the most recent financial budgets approved by management for the next five years.
-The rate used to discount the forecast cash flows is 12% (2010: 12%).
+The rate used to discount the forecast cash flows is 12% (2011: 12%).

-The growth rate used ranged from 5% to 20% and is based on the expected growth following their acquisition into the Gama Group.
+The growth rate used ranged from 5% to 20% and is based on the expected growth for the relevant business.